 Radiculopathy can have many different signs and symptoms as well as different names depending on where in the spine it occurs.

 The spine consists of four (4) primary regions from your neck (cervical spine) down to your buttocks and pelvic area (sacral spine).

 The middle and upper back area is your thoracic spine and the lower back area is your lumbar spine.

-For VA disability rating purposes, the four regions listed below will be considered when it comes to VA disability ratings for Radiculopathy.
+For VA disability purposes, the four regions listed below will be considered when it comes to your final VA rating for Radiculopathy.